manuelmarcano22/Reproducible-example/README.md

 The `-r` flag is telling latexmk to use an specific configuration file.

-astropyexample is a section of  a .tex [file](https://gist.github.com/Cadair/5f66da0c4d14055836b2) created by [Stuard Mumford](https://github.com/Cadair) showing a few functionalties of PythonTex with astropy.
+astropyexample is a section of  a [.tex file](https://gist.github.com/Cadair/5f66da0c4d14055836b2) created by [Stuard Mumford](https://github.com/Cadair) showing a few functionalties of PythonTex with astropy.
 This will create a pdf called *astropyexample.pdf*.
 For a more detalied example see the [PythonTeX repository](https://github.com/gpoore/pythontex) and the gallery.

+To see the pdf just do `evince astropyexample.pdf`.

 ## Exiting the Docker